How to Get Featured on Music Blogs!

 Some websites, such as SubmitHub, guarantee to get influencers listening to your music, but will charge a small fee for the privilege.

 Granted, the price is normally very low (less than a pound per submission), but have caution.
-The assurance that a blogger will listen to a short section of your song is by no means a guaranteed feature.
+The assurance that a music blogger will listen to a short section of your song is by no means a guaranteed feature.

 You’ll be refunded if an influencer doesn’t listen to your song, but they’re under no obligation to take it further.